Please Log in or Register

 Fighting Falcon evolves with new F-16V

 Lockheed Martin unveiled a new version of the F-16 today at the Singapore Airshow.
-The F-16V will feature enhancements including an active electronically scanned array radar, an upgraded mission computer and architecture, and improvements to the cockpit all capabilities identified by the U.S. Air Force and several international customers for future ...
+The F-16V will feature enhancements including an active electronically scanned array radar, an upgraded mission computer and architecture, and improvements to the cockpit all capabilities identified by the U.S. Air Force and several international customers for future improvements.
+With nearly 4,500 F-16s delivered, this is a natural step in the evolution of the world’s most successful ...

 Category: Military Aviation